-- 2. Subsequent events shall be defined as events or transactions that occur subsequent to the balance sheet date, but before the issuance of the statutory financial statements and before the date the audited financial statements are issued, or available to be issued.
-The issuance of the statutory financial statements includes not only the submission of the quarterly and annual statement but also the issuance of the audit opinion by the reporting entity's certified public accountant. - 3.
-Material subsequent events shall be considered either: - a.
-Type I Recognized Subsequent Events: Events or transactions that provide additional evidence with respect to conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing financial statements;
+2. Subsequent events shall be defined as events or transactions that occur subsequent to the balance sheet date, but before the issuance of the statutory financial statements and before the date the audited financial statements are issued, or available to be issued.
+The issuance of the statutory financial statements includes not only the submission of the quarterly and annual statement but also the issuance of the audit opinion by the reporting entity's certified public accountant.

+3. Material subsequent events shall be considered either:

+Type I - Recognized Subsequent Events: Events or transactions that provide additional a. evidence with respect to conditions that existed at the date of the balance sheet, including the estimates inherent in the process of preparing financial statements;

-- b.
-Type II Nonrecognized Subsequent Events: Events or transactions that provide evidence with respect to conditions that did not exist at the balance sheet date but arose after that date. - 4.
-Financial statements are issued: Financial statements are considered issued when they are widely distributed to shareholders and other financial statement users for general use and reliance in a form and format that complies with SAP. - 5.
-Financial statements are available to be issued: Financial statements are considered available to be issued when they are complete in a form and format that complies with SAP and all approvals necessary for issuance have been obtained, for example, from management, the board of directors, and/or significant shareholders.
+b.
+Type II - Nonrecognized Subsequent Events: Events or transactions that provide evidence with respect to conditions that did not exist at the balance sheet date but arose after that date.

+4. Financial statements are issued: Financial statements are considered issued when they are widely distributed to shareholders and other financial statement users for general use and reliance in a form and format that complies with SAP.

+5. Financial statements are available to be issued: Financial statements are considered available to be issued when they are complete in a form and format that complies with SAP and all approvals necessary for issuance have been obtained, for example, from management, the board of directors, and/or significant shareholders.
 The process involved in creating and distributing the financial statements will vary depending on an entity's management and corporate governance structure as well as statutory and regulatory requirements.
-An entity that has a current expectation of widely distributing its financial statements to its shareholders and other financial statement users shall evaluate subsequent events through the date that the financial statements are issued.
-All other entities shall evaluate subsequent events through the date that the financial statements are available to be issued.
+An entity that has a current expectation of widely distributing its financial statements to its shareholders and other financial statement users shall evaluate subsequent events through the date that the financial statements are available to be issued.